Judge denies bail to UFC champion charged in shooting

 Velasquez, 39, fired a .40-caliber pistol at the vehicle several times, wounding the man’s stepfather, who was driving, in his arm and torso, prosecutors said.

-Celebrity attorney Mark Geragos, who is representing Velasquez, told reporters outside the court that he plans on vindicating Cain and getting him back with his family, the Mercury News reported.
+Celebrity attorney Mark Geragos, who is representing Velasquez, told reporters outside the court that he plans on vindicating his client and getting him back with his family, the Mercury News reported.

 Velasquez transitioned to pro-wrestling after retiring from his MMA career in 2019.
 A former two-time UFC heavyweight champion, he earned title belts in 2010 and 2012.